Last updated on November 19th, 2023 at 07:14 am

 About the “Village” in Danilia where the Durrells TV series was filmed

 It was a successful attempt by two businessmen.
 The Bouas brothers decided in 1980 to create from scratch something that will look like an old typical Corfiot village.
 To use it as a tourist attraction for their businesses in the 80s.

 And, indeed, during the 80s all tour operators organized daily excursions to this medieval and Venetian-style village.
 With thousands of tourists visiting the place.

 Among the other sight-seen, there was an open outside restaurant with live music.
-Many shops selling souvenirs to visitors.
+Many shops sell souvenirs to visitors.
 Some museums with objects of folk art and a large building housed the winter restaurant.

-On the walls of this building, you could see the escutcheons of all old noble families of Corfu.
+On the walls of this building, you could see the escutcheons of all the old noble families of Corfu.
 Of course, any common sense human could understand immediately that a village like this could never really exist in Corfu.

 In this village also you can see that the main street is a replica of a part of Nikiforos Theotokis street in Corfu town.
-And some other copies of other characteristic shops or scenes used to give a Venetian color and atmosphere.
+And some other copies of other characteristic shops or scenes were used to give a Venetian color and atmosphere.

 Also, it was used as the filming place for many scenes of the Durrells TV series.
 This series has been going on for three years and includes 6-8 episodes per year.

 The TV series has been judged to be very successful in England and will continue for another year.
-Next (and last) episodes are already filmed and will be showing on TV during 2019.
+The Next (and last) episodes are already filmed and will be shown on TV in 2019.
 The last scenes were filmed in Corfu!
 In the Village, in the white house in Kalami, in Villa Gerakari in Gerekos island, and other places on the island.